 Other receivables include prepayments and accrued income which are held at cost less impairment under both Solvency II and IFRS.
 Given the nature of these assets which is short duration, the amortised cost best represents fair value in all material aspects.

 D.1.1.9 CHANGES IN ASSUMPTIONS AND VALUATION BASES

-Except for the impact arising from the implementation of IFRS 17 and IFRS 9 noted in previous sections, there have been no significant changes in assumptions, valuation bases or estimations for assets in the reporting period.
+There have been no significant changes in assumptions, valuation bases or estimations for assets in the reporting period.

 D.1.2 VALUATION UNCERTAINTY